MEDEA'S TV TROPES

 Sensor Character: Medea can see any chthonic creature with her demon eyes.

-Pretty Butterflies: Medea's familiar, Urizen, is a beautiful butterfly with a wingspan as wide as a rat.
+Pretty Butterflies: Medea uses butterflies a lot, to gather intelligence, to know secrets, to watch someone from a safe distance.
+Her familiar, Urizen, is a beautiful butterfly with a wingspan as wide as a rat.
 While the creature may seem delicate and unassuming, it actually serves a significant role in Medea's life.
 Urizen acts as a vessel for Medea's memories, allowing her to access and relive moments from her past.

 Talented, but Trained: Medea was magically engineered to be a magical prodigy from the start, but she still spent five years training under Warren to sharpen her already impressive skills.
 By the time Norrington’s Desire begins, she’s spent over a decade refining her strength and mastery, and even now, she’s always looking for ways to push her magic further.